-Anaconda Navigator has everything a user needs to setup the Team Edition API domain and login with credentials.
-It is easy to add channels and install/update packages from Anaconda Team Edition with Anaconda Navigator.
+Anaconda Navigator has everything a user needs to set up the Anaconda Server API domain, login with credentials, add channels, and install/update packages from Anaconda Server with Anaconda Navigator.

-To integrate with Team Edition, click Sign in in the top right corner of the Navigator application.
-In the main login pop-up, click Sign in on the Team Edition tab.
-If this is the first time you are logging in to Team Edition, you’ll be asked to set your Team Edition domain.
+To integrate with Anaconda Server, click Connect in the top-right corner of the Navigator application.
+Then, click Sign In next to Anaconda Server.
+If this is the first time you are logging in to Anaconda Server, you’ll be asked to set your Anaconda Server domain.

 Enter your domain and click Set Domain.

 If your domain is correct, you’ll see the login pop-up.
-Enter the credentials you use to log in to your Team Edition instance, and then click Login.
+Enter the credentials you use to log in to your Anaconda Server instance, and then click Login.
 If all credentials are correct, you will be signed in.

 After signing in, you’ll see a pop-up with a list of available channels.
 You can choose what channels to use and what channels to add to default_channels by clicking on the checkboxes in the Add to default_channels and Add to channels columns.
 After you’ve marked channels, click on Add Channels.
 This step can be skipped by clicking Skip.